-Next, there are three types of points that can be earned with a card.
+Next, you can get three types of points with this card.
 These are fixed-value, transferable, and co-branded points.
 Let’s take a quick look at these option’s pros and cons.

-Fixed-value cards offer the most straight-forward way to earn points.
+Fixed-value cards offer the most straightforward way to earn points.
 They are also known as ‘no surprise’ travel cards because you always know what you are getting with them.
-They reward you a certain amount of points as per the amount of money you spend and pay off.
+They reward you a certain amount of points as per the amount of money spent and paid off.
 It’s as simple as that.
-The most common setup is a rate of one point per cent spent.
+The most common setup is a rate of one point percent spent.
 This way, $10 lands you 1000 points, $100 lands you 10000 points, and so on.

 The benefits of this setup are in its simplicity.
-The math is easy and your rewards are easy to determine.
-The downsides, however, have to do with the fact that you don’t gain any special advantages.
+The math is easy, and your rewards are easy to determine.
+However, the downside is that you don’t gain any special advantages.
 You can always redeem your air miles for their cash value, but this is not the way to spread your wings.

-Transferrable travel credit cards allow you to transfer points and awards from different alliances as well as different partnerships in the airline industry.
+Transferable travel credit cards allow you to transfer points and awards from different alliances and different partnerships in the airline industry.
 This makes way for a few new opportunities for you to take advantage of a few special, hidden deals.

-The thing is the awards gained on a transferable credit card aren’t always equal to the cash value of the flight ticket.
+The thing is, the awards gained on a transferable credit card aren’t always equal to the cash value of the flight ticket.
 In fact, you can often book an otherwise expensive flight for a small number of points.
 However, you do not get the predictability of fixed-rate cards with transferable ones.
-Here, you just simply transfer your points to the airline’s frequent flyer program.
+Here, you transfer your points to the airline’s frequent flyer program.

 Co-branded credit cards are those that have partnerships with specific airlines.
-They are also often partnered to specific hotels.
-The most apparent perk is that if you intend on using these airlines or hotels often, then you can usually find decent deals.
+They are also often partnered with specific hotels.
+The most apparent perk is that you can often find decent deals if you intend to use these airlines or hotels.
 The downside is that these points are not compatible with different airlines, leaving you with limited options.

 Next, what better way to get started than to sign up for a card that gives you free miles when you sign up?
 Some cards offer you this option, and we will go over some of these cards soon.

-If you need to fly the same route many times over, the best strategy involves two steps.
+If you need to fly the same route repeatedly, the best strategy involves two steps.
 Sign up for the frequent flyer program of the airline you take.
 Then sign up for any applicable co-branded card available.
+As a bonus, you should get a card that gives you free miles just for signing up.
 If this isn’t possible, get a fixed-value card.
-As a bonus, you should get a card that gives you free miles just for signing up.

-Do you like to take long vacations to every continent, whenever you can?
-If you are a spontaneous and adventurous traveler, then the best idea is at least one frequent flyer membership, preferably one in each major alliance.
-From here it is good to have a card that offers some transferability between airlines.
+Do you like to take long vacations to every continent, whenever possible?
+If you are a spontaneous and adventurous traveler, the best idea is at least one frequent flyer membership, preferably one in each major alliance.
+From here, it is good to have a card that offers some transferability between airlines.
 There are even some cards that cater specifically to the more nomadic travelers.
 As such, be on the lookout for the cards that best suit your travel desires.

-Even within the context of one method of travel, or one primary airline, there is always a best and a worst option.
+Even within one travel method, or one primary airline, there are always best and worst options.
 That being said, let’s have a closer look at some of the most common travel rewards cards.

 These cards serve as examples of what a good air miles deal looks like.